Estimated reading time: 6 minutes

 Who does SS1/21 apply to?

 The policies apply to financial institutions that fall within the remit of the three regulating authorities – the FCA, the BoE and the PRA.
-This means banks, building societies, designated investments firms, insurers etc. It also encapsulates entities authorised or registered under the Payment Services Regulations 2017 and the Electronic Money Regulations 2011.
+This means banks, building societies, designated investment firms, insurers etc. It also encapsulates entities authorised or registered under the Payment Services Regulations 2017 and the Electronic Money Regulations 2011.
 Broadly speaking, it covers the gamut of financial institutions.

 What are ‘important business services’ for SS1/21?